tonystark3110/resume_ranker/README.md

 # resume_ranker - on going
-rank the resume based on the requirements
+rank the resume based on the requirements provided